Huperzine-A boosts cognition

 Huperzine-A is most known for boosting acetylcholine (ACh) in the brain.
 Efficient ACh neurotransmission is critical for learning, memory and attention.

-Reduced levels of ACh are associated with declines in cognition and memory.
-And are implicated in several neurodegenerative diseases including Alzheimer’s, Parkinson’s, ALS and others.
+Reduced levels of ACh can cause cognitive deficits like a decline in memory.
+And are implicated in several neurodegenerative diseases including Alzheimer disease, Parkinson’s, ALS and others.

 Huperzine-A supplementation helps even in those with no sign of brain disease.
 It can enhance attention and memory in most looking to boost cognition.